kelciezhang/-Social-Links-and-Predicable-Returns/README.md

 Among [Boardex](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4477466)

-I mainly contributed to writing the codes to construct such a social link momentum factor.
+I mainly contributed to writing the codes to construct such a social link momentum factor(this repository).
 If you are interested in the theories and experimental results, please refer to the [recent progress](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4477466) of the main authors for a more formal exposition.